102. On the Art of Conversation

 This is a thornier matter to discuss than it may appear on the surface.
 We like to think of debate as a discreet activity that takes place in the form of direct competition, whether it’s an event staged for high school or college, or an encounter that is part of an election season.
 But the importance of debate goes beyond this.
 Having a debate mentality is critical to Pyrrhonism and any belief system that requires a rigorous examination of ideas and expressions.

-Moving back to Montaigne, why does he believe we need debate?
+Why does Montaigne believe we need debate?
 In this essay, gives us a rich catalog of reasons, starting with the simple truth that we never stop learning in life and one of the best ways to test both our ideas and style of discourse is to keep testing it:

 Every day I am warned and counseled by the stupid deportment of someone.
 What hits you affects you and wakes you up more than what pleases you.
 We can only improve ourselves in times such as these by walking backwards, by discord not by harmony, by being different not by being like.
 Having myself learned little from good examples I use the bad ones, the text of which is routine.
 I strove to be as agreeable as others were seen to be boring; as firm as others were flabby; as gentle as others were sharp.
 But I was setting myself unattainable standards.

-Can’t we continue to grow intellectually by reading?
-Yes, but it’s not sufficient — only in lively conversation do we get to test the ideas we’ve read and to integrate them into our other thoughts.
+Montaigne thought this physicality was vital, providing something that cannot be found in reading.
+We need lively conversation to test the ideas we’ve read and to integrate them into our other thoughts.
 Intellectual competition for Montaigne is akin to sports:

 Studying books has a languid feeble motion, whereas conversation provides teaching and exercise all at once.
 If I am sparring with a strong and solid opponent he will attack me on the flanks, stick his lance in me right and left; his ideas send mine soaring.
 Rivalry, competitiveness and glory will drive me and raise me above my own level.
 In conversation the most painful quality is perfect harmony.